 When Hotel Nikko San Francisco opened in 1987 it represented the most advanced technological and architectural Hotel design available at the time and with that same goal in mind, Takenaka Corporation will be closing the Hotel for the first time in its 30 year history in order to complete a $60 Million renovation creating completely reimagined experiences for Hotel Nikko San Francisco's guests.

 The decision to completely close the hotel was made so that the work could be completed in the most efficient way possible; to that end, the Hotel will be closed December 19, 2016 through March 20, 2017 and during that time the Hotel will be occupied by multiple contractors, working three shifts per day.
-Spearheaded by Hirsch Bedner Associates the renovation will encompass all 405 guestrooms, the lobby, public spaces, third floor ballroom and pre-function space, as well as a significant upgrade to the technology and infrastructure of the hotel.
+Spearheaded by Hirsch Bedner Associates the renovation will encompass 405 guestrooms, a seismic upgrade, the lobby, public spaces, third floor ballroom and pre-function space, as well as a significant upgrade to the technology and infrastructure of the hotel.
 As one of only five hotels in San Francisco to be recognized as a Forbes Travel Guide Four-Star Hotel, Hotel Nikko San Francisco will emerge from the renovation to create a completely reimagined and elevated hotel guest experience.

 "When Hotel Nikko San Francisco opened in 1987 it represented the most advanced technological and architectural hotel design available at the time," said Anna Marie Presutti, vice president and general manager of Hotel Nikko San Francisco.
 "With the same focus in mind, the renovation will usher in upgraded amenities and a refreshed hotel experience with the same genuine and authentic service the Nikko has long been known for."

 Under the continued ownership and leadership of the Takenaka Corporation, the decision to completely close the hotel was made so that the work could be executed in the most efficient way possible, without disrupting any guests.
 Multiple contractors will work to ensure the renovation is completed and the hotel's reopening remains on-schedule.
-Special care was taken to provide employees with full benefits during the closure with a planned outlined of two year's advance notice in preparation of the hotel closure.
-In addition, Hotel Nikko San Francisco is working with local hotels to provide temporary employment options for hotel staff if desired.

 Hotel Nikko San Francisco's Inspired Re-Design